kbaseattic/assembly/doc/client_tutorial.md

 Some of the modules support customizable parameters.
 You can use them to launch powerful pipelines such as parameter sweep.
-For example, you can use the `-p velvet ?hash_length=29-37:4` option in the `ar-run` command to launch 3 velvet jobs with different hash lengths (29, 33, 37).
+For example, you can use the `-p velvet ?hash_length=29-37:4` option in the `ar-run` command to launch three velvet jobs with different hash lengths (29, 33, 37).
 Here, for numerical parameters, the general syntax is:
 ```
 module ?parameter=beg-end:step_size
 ```

-To list the pipeline and parameter detail for the jobs you have launched, type:
+To list the pipeline and parameter details for the jobs you have launched, type:

 ```inv